 - Vint Cerf

 For the Internet Society, Jon holds another important place in history.
-He was one of Internet Society's founders, the first individual member, and he served as a Trustee from 1996-98.
+He was one of Internet Society's founders, the first individual member, and he served as a Trustee from 1993-98.
 One of his most famous statements was "be conservative in what you do, be liberal in what you accept from others".
 Although its original context was as a "robustness rule" for TCP implementations, its sentiment has come to be seen as a central tenet of Internet development.
 Each year, Internet Society salutes Jon's legacy by making the Jonathan B. Postel Service Award to an individual who has made outstanding contributions in service to the data communications community.
-This year, we also take special pause to commemorate the decade since his passing, and reflect on the remarkable legacy he left the world.

 Jon Postel, in the words of those who knew him: